Kidoz-SDK/KIDOZ_iOS_SDK_New_Example/README.md

 `BOOL initislized = [[KidozSDK instance]isInterstitialInitialized];`
 `BOOL ready = [[KidozSDK instance]isInterstitialReady];`

-** Note that you need to pause your apps workflow and/or audio track before opening the interstitial in  `interstitialDidOpen` callback and resume it in `interstitialDidClose`and `interstitialDidReciveError` callbacks.
+** Note: you must pause your application workflow and/or audio track before opening the rewarded in `interstitialDidOpen` callback and resume it in `interstitialDidClose` and `interstitialDidReciveError` callbacks.

 # KIDOZ Rewarded
 `Rewarded`  is a full screen widget which is design for showing full screen advertisement .